Indiana Jones and the Last Crusade: Plot

-In Austria, Indy and Elsa infiltrate the castle, discovering it to be under Nazi control.
-Indy finds Henry and tries to escape, but surrenders after Elsa is held captive by the Nazis.
-She reveals herself to be a Nazi collaborator and takes the diary, and Indy and Henry are tied up and learn that Donovan is also working with the Nazis.
+In Austria, Indy and Elsa infiltrate the castle, discovering it to be under Nazi control commanded by Standartenführer Ernst Vogel.
+Indy finds Henry and tries to escape, but surrenders after Vogel holds Elsa at gunpoint.
+She reveals herself and Donovan to be Nazi collaborators and takes the diary.
 After arriving in Alexandretta, Marcus is captured by the Nazis as well.
-Elsa returns to Germany, while Indy and Henry escape the castle before traveling to Berlin to retrieve the diary.
-After recovering it from Elsa, Indy and Henry flee on a Zeppelin before evading two Luftwaffe planes pursuing them.
+Elsa returns to Germany, while Indy and Henry escape the castle before traveling to Berlin, where Indy retrieves the diary during a book burning rally hosted by Adolf Hitler.
+After recovering it from Elsa, Indy and Henry flee on a Zeppelin.
+Soon the zeppelin reroutes back to Germany, forcing Indy and his father to commandeer a spare plane before evading two Luftwaffe planes pursuing them.

 Once Indy and Henry arrive in Hatay, Sallah informs them that the Nazis have also traveled there using the map.
-While they are following the trail, the Nazis are attacked by the Brotherhood but defeat them.
-Henry takes advantage of the distraction to try to rescue Marcus but is captured; Indy attacks the Nazi convoy in response and is eventually able to destroy it with help from Henry and Marcus.
-Indy, Henry, Marcus and Sallah proceed to a temple containing the Grail, where they observe the Nazis attempting to overcome the temple's traps before being captured.
+While they are following the trail, the Nazis are ambushed by Kazim and the Brotherhood, but the Nazis manage to kill them all.
+Henry takes advantage of the distraction to try to rescue Marcus but is captured; Indy attacks the Nazi convoy in response and is eventually able to destroy it with help from Henry and Marcus while sending Vogel and his tank over the cliff.
+Indy, Henry, Marcus, and Sallah proceed to a temple containing the Grail, where they observe the Nazis attempting to overcome the temple's traps before being captured.
 Donovan forces Indy to find safe passage for them by mortally wounding Henry; a drink from the Grail can heal him.
 With the help of the diary, Indy overcomes the traps and finds a room with many cups and an ancient knight, who explains that only one cup is the true Grail.
-Donovan and Elsa enter the room, and Elsa deliberately gives him the wrong cup, killing Donovan after he drinks from it.
-Indy identifies the true Grail and rescues Henry.
-Elsa falls to her death when her attempt to leave with the Grail causes the temple to collapse, and Indy nearly suffers the same fate before Henry saves him.
+Donovan and Elsa enter the room, and Elsa deliberately gives him the wrong cup, killing Donovan by rapid aging after he drinks from it.
+Indy identifies the true Grail and saves Henry's life with a warning from the knight that the Grail can never cross the great seal.
+Elsa ignores the warning, setting off a cataclysm in the temple; she falls to her death trying to take the Grail, and Indy nearly suffers the same fate before Henry convinces him to let it go.
 The Grail falls into an abyss as Indy and his companions escape and ride off into the sunset.